libp2p/go-libp2p-daemon/ROADMAP.md

 By running a *single instance* of the daemon per machine, co-local applications can leverage the libp2p stack to communicate with peers, interact with the DHT, multiplex protocols, etc. no matter the language they are developed in, nor whether a native libp2p implementation exists in that language.
+Running *multiple instances* of the daemon is also possible, and specially useful for testing purposes.

 When establishing connections, the daemon handles transport selection, security negotiation, and protocol and stream multiplexing.
 Streams are mapped 1:1 to